chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/ADC/ADC_RegularConversion_Interrupt/readme.txt

   @endverbatim

 @par Example Description

+This example describes how to use the ADC in interrupt mode to convert data through the HAL API.

 This example describes how to use the ADC3 and Interrupt to convert continuously data from ADC3 channel8.